Rustem/toychain/README.md

 Project is developed with twisted networking tools.

 ## Remaining Todos
-1. Signing block with miner's private key (doing)
-2. Leader election among miners (very simple, but allows only one node to mine) (done)
-3. Deploy and check on two servers (doing)
+1. Deploy and check on two servers (doing)

 ## Features